kestrelwp/better-recent-comments/readme.txt

 Translations currently provided in Spanish, French and Italian.

+View the full [plugin documentation] ](https://barn2.co.uk/kb-categories/better-recent-comments-kb/) in our Knowledge Base.

 Options available with the shortcode:

 * `format` - the format of each recent comment.
 This option uses 'placeholders' which are substituted with the actual data when the comments are displayed.
 See the FAQs for details.